 There's no single best allergy drug.
 There's the one that fits your dog's pattern, your dog's bloodwork, and your budget.
 Here's how most veterinary dermatologists I worked with at Angell would frame the decision.

-First-time allergies, mild to moderate itch: Cytopoint is often the first try.
+First-time allergies, mild to moderate itch: Cytopoint or Befrena is often the first try.
 One injection, no daily pills, no systemic immune suppression.
 If it controls the itch for four to six weeks, you have a simple protocol.
 If it fades at two weeks or doesn't touch the itch at all, a JAK inhibitor is the next conversation.

 Cost pressure: Do the monthly math.
 Apoquel at $2 to $4 per day runs $60 to $120 per month.
 Cytopoint at $50 to $150 every four to eight weeks can be cheaper for large dogs who hold the full duration, or more expensive for small dogs who need it every four weeks.
 Zenrelia pricing is comparable to Apoquel.
 Ask your clinic for the monthly number, not the per-dose number.